prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 GAM setup:

 1. Leave the original order and ad units as is.
 They are not relevant for the rendering approach but they will serve ads for released applications.
-2. Create new GAM ad unit.
+2. Create a new GAM ad unit.
-3. Setup new [GAM Order](rendering-gam-line-item-setup.html) for rendering approach.
+3. Setup the new [GAM Order](rendering-gam-line-item-setup.html) for rendering approach.

 Integration: